 I agree that the size of the federal government should be reduced, but with a scalpel rather than a blunt instrument, and that gutting the Department of State, which is our second-best defense against war (after the Department of Defense), is the political equivalent of replacing the charcoal briquets in the barbie with little sticks of TNT.

 Along with the UN, NOAA, the DoD, the Royal Meteorology Society, and thousands of scientists, I’m 99.9% convinced that climate change threatens to alter weather patterns in dangerous ways for thousands of years, and I refuse to entrust government to any person or party who still thinks that burning brown coal is a Good Thing.
-I believe that the average NBA basketball player should earn less per game than an average teacher earns per year, and I will never vote for any man or woman who sits silently by while the president of our country attacks the free press, ignores the rule of law, and kowtows to the Kremlin.
+I believe that the average NBA basketball player should earn less per game than the average teacher earns per year, and I will never vote for any man or woman who sits silently by while the president of our country attacks the free press, ignores the rule of law, and kowtows to the Kremlin.
 (See “President Trump’s Report Card.”)

 If the Grand Old Party could be trusted, as they once were, and if they embraced more of the above than Democrats, then many of my friends would wager that I was a card-carrying Republican.
 Until then, the GOP may be old, but it certainly isn’t grand.